girldevelopit/gdi-html-css/_course-template/README.md

   - Resources
   - etc.

+- **Optional**:
+  - Create a `demos` and/or `exercises` folders
+  - Create a `resources.html` file to curate recommended resources, links, etc cited in the course

+#### Examples

+A cohort course folder structure:

+- CSS Grids Basic

+A single-class course folder structure:

+- Intro to JavaScript

 ## Course Creation Tips

-- We recommend using unstacked slides (rather than nested slides) for better readability.
+- Use unstacked slides (rather than nested slides) for better readability

-- Limit the amount of content added to each slide.
-An image, a sentence, or a short code sample are much more understandable than a long list of bullet points.
+- Limit the amount of content on each slide

+  - An image, a sentence, or a short code sample is more understandable than a long list of bullet points
-- Prefer visual explanations to text where possible.
+  - Or split long text content into two slides

+- Lean more towards visual content (images, gifs, videos) to support learning concepts

+- To make the course curriculum useful/helpful for future instructors to use:

-- Add "teachers' notes" such as FAQs, class management tips/best practices to the course `README.md` that can help future instructors.
+  - Add "teachers' notes" such as FAQs, class management tips/best practices to the course `README.md`
+  - Add a `demos` and/or `exercises` folder to store exercises you've used or recommend for future classes

 ### Slide Markup